moskytw/mosql/docs/index.rst

     >>> select('person', {'age >': 18})
     'SELECT * FROM person WHERE age > 18'

-It converts the Python types to SQL statements.
+It converts the Python data types to SQL statements.
 You can find more exmaples in :py:mod:`mosql.common`.

 The second part is a hyper abstarct of the result set: